mingik/play-java-akka-redis-pubsub/README.md

 - RedisSubscriberActor.java:

-  Akka Actor that receives messages from RedisListener and stores them internally.
+  Akka Actor that receives messages from its own RedisListener and stores them internally.
   It also replies with all messages received so far.

 Services
 ========

 - RedisListener.java:
   Subscriber to Redis channel.
-It forwards published messages received from Redis channel to RedisSubscriberActor.
+It forwards published messages received from Redis channel to RedisSubscriberActor that has .